Reimbursement Insights for Musculoskeletal Start-ups

-Annual Meeting - Cervical Spine Research Society
+Cervical Spine Research Society Annual Meeting

-December 9 - 12, 2015 - Orlando, Florida
+December 13 - 16, 2017 - Orlando, Florida

 - An assemblage of contemporary thought leaders will probe the boundaries of these problems and offer solutions for joint pathologies where arthroplasty is indicated.

-- Plenary commentary, didactic clinical reports, technique videos, debate and case challenges defi ne the formats of presentation, which provide an optimal learning opportunity for orthopaedic surgeons and other allied professionals involved in joint reconstruction.
+- Plenary commentary, didactic clinical reports, technique videos, debate, and case challenges define the formats of presentation, which provide an optimal learning opportunity for orthopaedic surgeons and other allied professionals involved in joint reconstruction.